-Email is still the principle way of spreading messages but too often they are ignored or an overloaded inbox prevents a message getting through.
+Email is still pervasive as a way of spreading messages but too often they are ignored or an overloaded inbox prevents a message getting through.

-Yet new technology is now available that makes it easier to reach people, where they are with what they have at hand every day – their mobile phone.
+Konnective makes it easier to reach people, targeting them where they spend most of their time – their mobile phone.

 Communication challenges in the workplace

 It can be difficult to make sure that your team is receiving important communication in a consistent and timely way.

 And what about staff who don’t work in front of a computer or don’t have access to a corporate email address?

 Cascading communications just don’t cut it anymore.
 In a world where information travels at an incredibly fast pace, it’s not good enough to use word of mouth or weekly meetings to keep employees up to date with what’s happening.
 Important things they need to know can slip through the cracks.